-In this section we briefly present a comprehensive study of the causal response of macroeconomic outcomes to a short-term interest rate increase of 100 bps.
-Figures 3 and 4, summarize responses for our full set of variables for the Full and Post-WW2 samples, respectively.
+In this section we briefly present a comprehensive study of the causal response of macroeconomic outcomes to a short-term interest rate increase of +100 bps.
+Figure 3 summarizes the responses of our full set of variables for the full sample (the equivalent figure using the Post-WW2 sample only is virtually identical and provided in the appendix for completeness as Figure A.1).

-Since the two sets of results are qualitatively and quantitatively very similar, we discuss only the full sample results.
-In these figures, a +100 bps increase in the short rate causally leads to a 2% decline in real GDP per capita (or about 0.5% per anuum), a 1%-1.5% decline in real consumption per capita, a 3%-4% decline in real investment per capita, and a 3% decline in the price level (second row, first column), where all effects are relative to the no-change policy counterfactual and the measurements are cumulative over the horizon of 4 years.
+Starting at the top left chart of Figure 3, we see that a +100 bps increase in the short rate causally leads to a 2% decline in real GDP per capita (or about -0.5% per annum), a 1.5% decline in real consumption per capita, a 3.5% decline in real investment per capita, and a 3% decline in the price level (in the second row, first column), where all effects are relative to the no-change policy counterfactual and the measurements are cumulative over the horizon of 4 years.

-Turning to the second row of charts in Figure 3 we look first at the own response of short-term interest rates to a +100 bps rate rise in year 0 (row 2, column 2).
+Moving along the second row of charts in Figure 3, we look first at the own response of shortterm interest rates to a +100 bps rate rise in year 0 (row 2, column 2).
 This path reflects the intrinsic persistence of changes in interest rates.
 In this case, short-term interest rates increase by +150 bps in year 1, drop back to +75 bps in year 2, and then decline to effectively zero in both years 3 and 4.
 The next chart (row 2, column 3) shows the response of long-term interest rates, which are, as is well-known, more subdued in amplitude than short rates; the long-term interest rate moves about half as much.
 A +100 bps rise in the short rate causally leads to the long rate rising +40 bps in year 1, rising to +60 bps in year 2, and then falling back towards zero by year 4.

-The last row (columns 1 and 2) show the responses of two key asset prices: a +100 bps rise in the short rate causally leads to a cumulative 4% decline in real house prices and a cumulative 5% decline in real stock prices over 4 years, again as compared to the no-change policy counterfactual.
-These
+Proceeding to the last row of charts in Figure 3 (columns 1 and 2) show the responses of two key asset prices: a +100 bps rise in the short rate causally leads to a cumulative 2% decline in real house prices and a cumulative 1.5% decline in real stock prices over 4 years, again as compared to the no-change policy counterfactual.
+Although these responses may appear small, note that the nominal responses reported in Figure A.2 in the appendix follow the more familiar pattern.
+Nominal asset prices drop quickly in response to an interest rate hike.
+Overall, the responses are consistent with a significant wealth-effect channel for monetary policy, alongside the more often noted income-effect channel visible in the path of real GDP.